Govind66/DBx_Repo/DBx_ntb_clone_repo.md

 # Databricks GitHub Repo Operations
 Databricks supports Git integration.
-In this tutorial, we will talk about how to do GitHub repo operation on the Databricks platform.
-You will learn:
+In this document, we will understand about how to do GitHub repo operation on the Databricks platform:

 * How to enable files other than notebooks in the Databricks repo?
 * How to create a branch on Databricks?